Home Previous Topic Next Topic

 The Tree of Life navigation picture is licensed under the Creative Commons Attribution-No Derivative Works License - Version 3.0.

-Although prokaryotes are generally less complex than eukaryotes, they are older.
+Prokaryotes are generally less complex than eukaryotes.
+They are also much older.
 The phylogenetic tree illustrates the major steps leading to the evolution of the fundamental groups of higher organisms: Plants, Animals and Fungi.
 The two short branches at the bottom of the tree represent the Archaea and Bacteria.
 The Tree of Life illustrates two evolutionary events that had a profound impact on the evolution of the major groups.
 Two slender strands connect the earliest group, Bacteria, with the early eukaryotes.
 One connects to a common eukaryotic ancestor, and one connects to the plant lineage.

 Once eukaryotes evolved, somewhere about 2 billion years ago, it took a while for multicellular eukaryotes to develop.
 Single-celled eukaryotes were around for at least half a billion years before there is evidence for the development of plants, fungi, etc. This accounts for some common features we see across eukaryotes, and underlies the statement that eukaryotes are more fundamentally alike than they are different.
 One precondition for the evolution of eukaryotes, and especially multicellular eukaryotes, was the presence of high levels of oxygen produced by cyanobacteria, starting around 2.33 billion years ago.
 This is referred to as the Great Oxygenation Event.
 Hedges SB, Marin J, Suleski M, Paymer M, Kumar S (2015) Tree of Life Reveals Clock-Like Speciation and Diversification Mol.
 Biol.
 Evol.
 32:835-845 doi:10.1093/molbev/msv037